Supported features with the FE method

 Solution attributes and parameters

-When you solve using the FE method, the thermal solver uses the Postlib library by default to write result datasets.
-These datasets exist only for solid, thin shell, and duct mesh types.
-Other mesh types are not supported.
-In addition, the following datasets are not supported:
+When you solve using the FE method, the thermal solver uses the POSTLIB library by default to write result datasets.
+The following datasets are not supported:

 - Connectivity